 - Rice, Oatmeal, Salt, Flour: All come in handy for sensory activities or making our own paint.

-- Baggies or Ziploc Bags: Great for no mess painting or sensory activities.
+- Baggies or Freezer Bags: Great for no mess painting or sensory activities.

 - Lots of measuring cups and spoons.
 These are always handy for sensory tubs.